 The goal of the Lewis and Clark Trail project is to build a regional trail that will link the southeast corner of Clark County to the northwest corner and beyond, following the Columbia River.
 This effort is firmly committed to strengthening regional partnerships to achieve positive impact, stretch funding dollars and better leverage limited resources.

 When complete, this regional system will provide 50 miles of continuous trail, increasing recreational opportunities and improving public health.
-The vision for the trail includes components that share the history of the Lewis and Clark Expedition, history of the land, viewpoints, rest areas, connection to local communities and more.
+The vision for the trail, which follows the path of the 19th century Lewis and Clark Expedition, includes components that share history of the expedition, history of the land and its Native peoples, viewpoints, rest areas, connection to local communities and more.
 Other goals for the trail include enhancing economic development, supporting alternative transportation, and providing a quality outdoor experience for residents and visitors alike.

 The trail will reflect the diversity of the Northwest, including the natural tranquility of two federal wildlife refuges, urban vitality, friendly locations, small town charm, waterways, forested areas and beautiful viewpoints.
 It will connect to the Bi-State Regional Trails System that reaches into the state of Oregon.
 At the southwest border in Washougal, the trail will connect to the Columbia River Gorge loop trail also known as Towns to Trails.